 Below are detail images of the children’s rock glyphs - they strike me as the type of stick figure drawing all little ones create early on.
 I fear the photos aren’t the best but we were hunting mustangs with long lenses and traveling light so I had to shoot these with my 150-600mm lens at some distance.
 Their significance also did not occur to me until after we’d returned home.
 A return trip to more extensively explore the area and get better images is warranted.

 Also worth noting in the final photograph above is the cross-hatching on the lower right of the rock.
-To me it has all the hallmarks of bored scratching.
-But who’s to say?
+This has been noted at other sites as well.
+No one knows the meaning of it, however.
 The voices of the Coso people went silent well before the incursion of foreigners and written history.
 Still, the clues they did leave are tantalizing.